ton-blockchain/ton/doc/GlobalVersions.md

 * **12**: fees collected in the storage phase.
 * **13**: information about previous blocks.

-### Fines in action phase
+### Action phase
-If "send message" action fails, the account is required to pay for processing cells of the message.
+* If "send message" action fails, the account is required to pay for processing cells of the message.
+* Optional bounce on action phase failure (enabled by `SETBOUNCEONACTIOINPHASEFAIL`).